 Apparently, when women are pregnant there is a small amount of baby’s DNA in your blood.
 At 9 weeks, there is enough to determine the sex.
 From what I understand, Sneak Peek’s lab looks for a Y chromosome in the blood sample.
 If it is present, you’re having a boy, if not, you’re having a girl!

 They have no idea that I exist, and are certainly not paying me, but when I was doing my research, I couldn’t find many real-life stories about using the test, so I thought I would share mine.
 It’s pretty neat that technology and science have advanced enough that people can now find out so early!
 When my mom was pregnant with me, you had to wait until the 20-week mark to have an ultrasound to determine the gender, and then had to hope for a good ultrasound tech that would be able to give you a reliable guess.
 But things have changed in recent years, and now there are a few more options.

-After reading a bunch of reviews online and watching a bunch of people film themselves taking the test (Youtube/the Internet is a weird wonderful place), I thought right around 10 weeks would be perfect.
+After reading a few reviews online (not many were available outside of Amazon or their website) and watching a bunch of people film themselves taking the test (Youtube/the Internet is a weird wonderful place), I thought right around 10 weeks would be perfect.
 I wanted to wait a little longer than 9+1, but I just couldn’t wait another second.
 It was such a cool experience to use Sneak Peek to find out what the gender was, and fast too, once the initial waiting for 9 weeks was over!

 How I Took My Gender Reveal Test